abhatia1176/flogo-extensions/README.md

 # flogo-extensions
 Custom extensions for Project Flogo

-# How to install Custom Functions:
+## How to install Custom Functions:

 1. To install array functions, there are two options:

-   a.
-Use the following github url - github.com/abhatia1176/flogo-extensions/function/array
+   > Use the following github url - github.com/abhatia1176/flogo-extensions/function/array
        OR
-   b.
-Clone Repo and zip up the directory "array" under "flogo-extensions/function" and upload it to the extensions in Flogo.
+   > Clone Repo and zip up the directory "array" under "flogo-extensions/function" and upload it to the extensions in Flogo.

    We will use github url for instructions.